tidalcycles/tidal-bootstrap/README.md

 Troubleshooting
 ---------------

 If Haskell < 7.10 is currently installed, you will not be able to install Tidal because [Haskell 7.8 broke in El Capitan](https://ghc.haskell.org/trac/ghc/blog/weekly20150721#MacOSXElCapitansupport).
 Uninstall ghc and cabal-install and try again.
+It may also be necessary to delete all libraries installed with the old cabal by running `rm -rf ~/.cabal`.